fhalab/LevSeq_db/README.md

 ![align](images/emb_pca.png)

 ## Please provide feedback
-Leave a feature request in the issues or on [LevSeq](https://github.com/fhalab/LevSeq) .
+Leave a feature request in the issues or on [LevSeq](https://github.com/fhalab/LevSeq).

+Feel free to also reach us via [email](mailto:levseqdb@gmail.com).

 ## Cite
 Cite our [paper](https://doi.org/10.1101/2024.09.04.611255) please if you use it.